Not all drugs are created equal and neither is all drug use.

 Parents are obligated to take care of themselves, so make sure you communicate that to your teen.
 Parents are an accessory to the crime if drugs are found in the home.
 Let your teen know that if necessary, you will call the police and permit them to search the premises.
 Similarly, if your teen is drinking and driving, tell them you will simply phone the sheriff and give them the license plate number.
 You are not willing to participate in risking their and others’ lives on the highway.
 Let your teens know about your limits with the law.
 We recommend you communicate very directly that all drug users must deal with the law on their own.
 Be clear you will not bail them out.

-State these realities in a matter-of-fact and loving way.
-They need to know that you don't want to live with the guilt of having them kill someone or hurt themselves.
+State these realities matter-of-factly and lovingly.
+They need to know that you don’t want to live with the guilt of having them kill someone or hurt themselves.
 Statements about yourself and not being an accessory is more effective than lecturing your teen.

 Signs of teen substance use: